-Routine hand washing with soap and warm water.
-Avoid eating uncooked watercress and other aquatic plants of wild or unknown origin, especially from grazing areas or places where the disease is known to be endemic.
-Vegetables grown in fields that might have been irrigated with contaminated

-Travelers to areas with poor sanitation should avoid food and water that might be contaminated.
+- □ Routine hand washing with soap and warm water. - Avoid eating uncooked watercress and other aquatic plants of wild or unknown origin, especially from grazing areas or places where the disease is known to be endemic. - □ Vegetables grown in fields that might have been irrigated with contaminated water should be thoroughly cooked. - □ Travelers to areas with poor sanitation should avoid food and water that might be contaminated.